midlantica/LovelyBunchOfCoconuts/content/claims/compassionate_code_of_conduct.md

 ---
-title: "Compassionate Code of Conduct"
+title: 'Compassionate Code of Conduct'
-claim: "Compassionate Code of Conduct"
+claim: 'Compassionate Code of Conduct'
-translation: "Free speech with a muzzle."
+translation: 'Free speech with a muzzle.'
 ---

 ## "Compassionate Code of Conduct"